rohit507/exam_gen/docs/quick_reference.md

   - How do I pass new variables to my templates?
     - add link: minimal notes via user_setup in tut/cust_and_rand

+  - How do I use latex libraries?
+    - add link `tut/multi-choice/simple`

   - How do I add packages or modify the LaTeX header?
+    - see `tule/mult_choi/simple` to do so at the question or exam level

   - LaTeX is giving me an error, how can I figure out where it's coming from?

-  - How do I use latex libraries?
+  - How do I override templates for embedding a question?
-    - add link `tut/multi-choice/simple`
+    - add link `tut/multi-choice/custom` basic example

   - How do I nest questions or add sub-questions?
     - add link `tut/multi-part`